Dimokrati/Gender_classification/README.md

 # Gender_classification
-A voicr recognition using CNN
+A voice recognition using CNN